grand-mother/grand/sim2root/README.md

 ## 1.b) ZHAireSRawRoot/ZHAireSRawToRawROOT.py
 Here we have the scripts to produce _RawRoot_ files from ZHAireS simulations.

-To run the script on the provided example event just go to the `ZHAireSRawRoot/` directory and do
+To run the script on the provided example event just go to the `ZHAireSRawRoot/` directory and either do:

+`python3 ZHAireSRawToRawROOT.py InputDirectory Mode RunID EventID OutputFilename` (only standard mode is available)

+ i.e.

 `python3 ZHAireSRawToRawROOT.py ./GP10_192745211400_SD075V standard 0 1  GP10_192745211400_SD075V.root`

+or alternativelly

+`python3 ZHAireSRawToRawROOT.py InputDirectory`

+ i.e.

+`python3 ZHAireSRawToRawROOT.py ./GP10_192745211400_SD075V`

+To let ZHAIRESRawToRawROOT make the choices for you.
+This is equivalent to running with RunID="SuitYourself", EventID="LookForIt", OutputFileName="GRANDConvention"

 ## 2) Common/sim2root.py
 Inside `Common/` you can find the final converter, `sim2root.py`

 As input you need to give the ROOT file containing `GRANDRaw data TTrees`, as created with `CoreasToRawROOT` or `ZHAireSRawToRawROOT`.

+additional options are available on command line, see sim2root --help for mor information